Whārangi 1: Biography

 The Huggins family was noted for changing names and Catherine was no exception.
 From at least 1863 she had been using Lucy as her first name and was signing herself as ‘L. K. Foley’.
 The certificate of her marriage to Lowten gives her name as Lucy Catherine Foley, widow, daughter of Benjamin Huggins, deceased.
 Presenting herself as widowed could have had legal consequences as W. H. Foley was still alive, though living several thousand miles away.
 He did not die until 1885.

 The Lowten brothers’ partnership was dissolved in February 1883 and in late December, Lowten and Lucy returned to New Zealand.
 From 29 February ‘Mr and Mrs Lowten Lowten’ began staging some ‘drawing room entertainments’ at the Napier Theatre Royal and in nearby towns.
-On 21 April 1884 a nearly identical programme was given in Wanganui, billed as by ‘Mrs W. H. Foley and Vernon Webster’.
+On 21 April 1884 a nearly identical programme was given in Whanganui, billed as by ‘Mrs W. H. Foley and Vernon Webster’.

-The performance in Wanganui was the last given by the couple, and the names of Mrs W. H. Foley and Vernon Webster disappeared from public view.
+The performance in Whanganui was the last given by the couple, and the names of Mrs W. H. Foley and Vernon Webster disappeared from public view.
 The couple returned to Napier where, in December 1884, Lowten took over the ownership of the Royal Hotel.

 Lucy Kate Lowten died at Napier on 4 March 1887 and was buried in the Napier cemetery.
 Reports of her death and the inscription on her gravestone give no indication that she had once been the celebrated stage artist known as Mrs W. H. Foley.
 Her death certificate noted that she had no surviving children but this may not be correct.
 Her son Charles Caparn and a daughter, Wilhelmina Foley (who was born in the 1850s), could still have been alive.